You have perhaps read "Car Crazy." The following stories are about the 14 vehicles that

 and repaint.
 Stainless trim is highlighted by a black rub strip that is the Estate Wagon's

 only other problem area.
 Roadmaster forums are full of suggestions on how to keep these

 strips from loosening and falling off.

-A built-in, adjustable roof rack and cast alloy wheels are standard on all Estate Wagons.
+A built-in, adjustable roof rack and cast alloy wheels were standard on all Estate Wagons.

 A loaded wagon includes the special climate control with outdoor temperature monitor, an